mtumilowicz/js-nodejs-websocket-workshop/README.md

 such as the |Authorization| header field, which are processed according to documents that define them

 ## details
+### client
 1. To _Establish a WebSocket Connection_, a client opens a connection and sends a handshake as defined above.
-    * If /secure/ header is true, the client MUST perform a TLS handshake just after opening the connection and before sending the handshake data
+    * If |secure| header is true, the client MUST perform a TLS handshake just after opening the connection and before sending the handshake data
         * all further communication on this channel MUST run through the encrypted tunnel
 1. A connection is defined to initially be in a CONNECTING state.

     |State        |Value    |Description   |